vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWRP2 HS FILE LOOKUP.md

  property | value
 --- | ---
- label | ORWRP2 HS FILE LOOKUP
+ label | {::nomarkdown}ORWRP2 HS FILE LOOKUP{:/}
- tag | FILESEL
+ tag | {::nomarkdown}FILESEL{:/}
  routine | [ORWRP2](http://code.osehra.org/dox/Routine_ORWRP2_source.html)
- return value type | GLOBAL ARRAY description | This RPC gets the list of file entries for the file defined for a specificHealth Summary component on the ADHOC Health Summary.
+ return value type | {::nomarkdown}GLOBAL ARRAY{:/}
+ description | {::nomarkdown}This RPC gets the list of file entries for the file defined for a specificHealth Summary component on the ADHOC Health Summary.
 Current choicesinclude files 60, 9999999.64, 811.9, 8925.1, 81, and possibly others(handled generically).
-The file entries are used to populate a combo boxon the form.
+The file entries are used to populate a combo boxon the form.{:/}

 ### Method description